Khvorostyanenko/my-blog-and-cv/content/posts/2016-01-09-trello-plus-gtd-equals-trello-bookmark.md

 description: >-
   You know, I hate routine.

   But one of the greatest things about being a programmer is that you can automate your routine.
-category: productivity
+category: landing page
 tags:
   - trello
   - gtd